IamRegexxt/IamRegexxt/README.md

 # 💫 About Me:
-🌍 I'm based in Philippines<br>✉️ You can contact me at jesreel2019@gmail.com<br>🧠 I'm learning TensorFlow, Pytorch JS, MobileViTv2<br>🤝 I'm open to collaborating on Automation Projects<br>⚡ Tech enthusiast by passion                  ALL MAIN PROJECTS AND STARTUP ARE CURRENTLY SET IN PRIVATE
+🌍 I'm based in Philippines<br>✉️ You can contact me at jesreel2019@gmail.com<br>🧠 I'm learning TensorFlow, Pytorch JS, MobileViTv2<br>🤝 I'm open to collaborating on Automation Projects<br>⚡ALL MAIN PROJECTS AND STARTUP ARE CURRENTLY SET IN PRIVATE

 ## 🌐 Socials: